Enterprise software development - mobile application, web, and backend

 Flutter is Google’s portable UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.
 Flutter 1.0 was launched on Dec 4th, 2018.
 Thousands of apps have shipped with Flutter to hundreds of millions of devices.
 Our company used Flutter to complete an MVP for a startup in just 70 hours, and all the screens in just 20 hours.

-Back-End hosting & Cloud decision – Cloud vs on-premise.
-Scalability.
+Back-End hosting & Cloud decision – Cloud vs on-premise Scalability

-App Development and Testing
+App development and testing

 UX, functional and performance tests

 If you are developing an app, you know how important it is to get good reviews.
 And if you are designing a website, you need to make sure your users have a great experience and understand what you are offering.
 That is why UX tests are so crucial and should not be neglected.
+You could play the role of the client and test the app yourself, so to see if every functionality works satisfyingly.

 However, this is not the only important thing.
 You also need to provide functional testing.
 The purpose of such tests is to examine each function of the software application, by providing appropriate input, and verifying the output against the functional requirements.